 We have seen:

-Influencer marketing has become a necessary tool for marketplace sellers.
-Growth minded brands should establish a strategy now while “early adopter” opportunities still exist.
+Influencer marketing has become a necessary part of a modern ecommerce strategy for marketplace sellers.
+Growth-minded brands should make influencer marketing part of their ecommerce growth strategy now while “early adopter” opportunities still exist.

 In this article, we’ll discuss how marketplace sellers can leverage ecommerce influencer marketing on channels like Amazon, Walmart, and Target to achieve overperforming ROAS.
 We will also present real-world examples of successful influencer marketing strategies and their impact on sales.